BradleySHarper/Scheduling_App/README.md

 # Scheduling_App
-C195 Performance Assessment - Scheduling Application - Scheduler Pro
+Scheduling Application - Scheduler Pro

 - The purpose of this application is to provide a user-friendly scheduling application for a multi-national corporation.
 The application pulls company data from a shared relational database.
 The application provides the user with the ability to manage customers and appointments, as well as view specific report information.

-- Created by Bradley Harper -- WGU Undergrad -- Computer Science student -- bharp47@student.wgu.edu

 - Application Version 5